ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 - `beam_width` (default `1`): sampling from the rnn generator is performed using beam search.
 By default, with a beam of one, only a greedy sequence using always the most probably next token is generated, but the beam size can be increased.
 This usually leads to better performance at the expense of more computation and slower generation.
-- `tied_embeddings` (default `null`): if `null` the embeddings of the targets are initialized randomly, while if the values is the name of an input feature, the embeddings of that input feature will be used as embeddings of the target.
+- `tied` (default `null`): if `null` the embeddings of the targets are initialized randomly.
+If `tied` names an input feature, the embeddings of that input feature will be used as embeddings of the target.
 The `vocabulary_size` of that input feature has to be the same as the output feature and it has to have an embedding matrix (binary and number features will not have one, for instance).
 In this case the `embedding_size` will be the same as the `state_size`.
 This is useful for implementing autoencoders where the encoding and decoding part of the model